Goto Main Content

 6. Other documents required by the MOL.

-If the documents referred to in the preceding paragraph are made in foreign countries, the MOL may request the certification of overseas embassies.
+If the documents referred to in the preceding paragraph are from foreign countries, the MOL may request verification by overseas embassies.

 Article 9

-When an employer deems it necessary to continue to employ the foreign professional to engage in work prescribed in Article 3, they shall apply to the MOL for extension of the employment permit with the required documents prescribed in Subparagraphs 1, 3 through 6, Paragraph 1 of the preceding Article submitted within four months prior to the expiration of the employment permit.
-If the duration of the employment permit is less than six months, the employer shall apply after two-thirds of the duration of the employment permit.
+When an employer deems it necessary to continue to employ a foreign professional to engage in work prescribed in Article 3, they shall apply to the MOL for an extension of the employment permit with the required documents prescribed in Subparagraphs 1, 3 through 6, Paragraph 1 of the preceding Article submitted a minimum of four months prior to the expiration of the employment permit.
+If the duration of the employment permit is less than six months, the employer shall apply after two-thirds of the duration of the employment permit is completed.

-When the employer fails to apply within the period of time prescribed in the Standards for some reason, he/she may be approved by the MOL to submit the application once within 15 days.
+When the employer fails to apply within the period of time prescribed in the Standards, he/she may be permitted by the MOL to submit the application within a further 15-day period, on one occasion only.

 Article 10